Verena-von-O/verena-von-o.github.io/_posts/2015-10-02-difference-architecture-mobile.md

 ---

-As an architect you learn how to build different kinds of building.
+As an architect you learn how to build different kinds of buildings.
 From garages to skyscrapers and everything in between.
 When you become a designer or developer for web or mobile, you learn how to code und design for the different devices.
-But in both cases you should ask yourself what impact your decisions and designs can have.
+In both cases you should ask yourself what impact your decisions and designs can have.

 I really like the article [Responsive Web Design](http://alistapart.com/article/responsive-web-design){:target="_blank"}{:rel="nofollow"} from Ethan Marcotte, who shows the difference between architecture and working on the web: